-Make sure your child never looks at a crackers while lighting it.
+Make sure your child never looks at crackers while lighting them.
 Keep a considerable distance from the cracker to avoid the flash, which could harm your little one and you.
 Also, never try to light a used cracker.

 Plan a trip

-If you are not celebrating Tihar then, you can plan for the vacation.
+If you are not celebrating Tihar, you can plan for the vacation.
 Govardhan Puja falls the next day after Tihar.
 They are followed by Bhai Dooj and a weekend.
 If you already have a discount at these festivals or can leave your office, you can plan a five-day vacation.

-In addition, you will be far from the hustle and bustle of the city and, most importantly, from pollution and couple can spend quality time with each other and create unforgettable memories.
+In addition, you will be far from the hustle and bustle of the city and, most importantly, from pollution, and the couple can spend quality time with each other and create unforgettable memories.